HeikoBecker/Lassie/README.md

 a SEMPRE instance.
 Note that we currently support only one instance of SEMPRE being run.

+Now you can use `nltac` as a drop-in replacement for any HOL4 tactic, sending tactic descriptions to SEMPRE.
+We recommend running the examples from the `examples` directory (files `arithTactics.sml` and `realTactics.sml`) to get some predefined descriptions.

+Also see the script files in that directory for examples how to use `nltac`.

+To use `proveVerbose` the goal has to be started using function `gt` from the goalTree package.
+If `! x. x < 3 ==> x < 5` is to be proven, run

+    gt `! x. x < 3 ==> x < 5`;
+    proveVerbose();

+Afterwards natural language descriptions can be send just like normal HOL4 commands to the REPL.

 If you want to use Holmake, you have to explicitly enforce no parallelism, using `Holmake -j 1`.
 In case there are any issues with `Holmake` please look at the [[Known Bugs]].